-\ Research Language I and II Prerequisites: Students must demonstrate competency in an approved research language (usually either German, French, or Latin).
-This can be accomplished by taking an approved course at another institution and passing that course or by taking a proficiency exam administered by CIU.
-Applicants are strongly encouraged to complete these courses as soon as possible, as they will not be allowed to take the Dissertation Research I course (THE 9901) until the prerequisite Research Language I has been met and Dissertation Writing I course (THE 9904) until the prerequisite Research Language II has been met.
+\ Research Language I and II Prerequisites: Students must demonstrate competency in an approved theological research language (usually either German, French, or Latin).
+The competency can be demonstrated by taking an approved course at another institution and passing that course or by taking a proficiency exam administered by CIU.
+Applicants are strongly encouraged to complete these courses as soon as possible.
+They will not be allowed to take Dissertation Research and Writing I (THE 9901) until the prerequisite Research Language I has been met and Dissertation Research and Writing III (THE 9903) until the prerequisite Research Language II has been met.